nimrodpar/CourseraMLAssignments/README.md

 # Coursera Machine Learning Course Notes

-Week 7 (Unsupervised Learning and Clustering)
+Tese are mainly caveats and anacdotes from the Machine Learning course at Coursera.
+These are *not* detailed lecture notes (the excercises contain most of notes already).

--
+## Week 7 (Unsupervised Learning and Clustering)
 * The **Cost Function** (a.k.a *distortion*) for k-means *should never grow*.
 Every step of the algorithm (either repositioning the centroids of picking a new cluster for each of the points) should only decreas the cost.
 * **Random Initialization** determines the how well the classification fits the data.
 If you have a small number of clusters (K = 2..10) then it's worth running k-means several (100) times to try and find the best classification.
 However is K is in the hundreds, it is pointless and usually a single run will be as good as the rest.
 * When **picking the number of clusters**, it's worth a shot to use the *Elbow Method*, but don't count on it.